plasmaster09/Jester-Bonus-World/README.md

 **Deck List**

-Currently there are ten decks:
+Currently there are eleven decks:

 Classic- like Jester episode 1.